92green/dataparcels/packages/dataparcels-docs/src/pages/indexAfter.md

 As this library matures I intend to make it easier for other to help out, such as guidelines for contributing, design rules and philosophies this library uses, developement setup, and details on dataparcels internal architecture.

 I hope this library helps solve some front-end problems for you.

+### Roadmap

+- Additions for binding Parcels to HTML checkboxes.
+- **Hooks**.
+Prototype `useParcelState` and `useParcelBuffer` hooks.
+The release of dataparcels hooks will cause the deprecation of `ParcelHoc` and `ParcelBoundaryHoc`.
+- Document data synchronisation strategies with examples.
+- Async `useParcelState.onChange`, and ability for failed `onChange` calls to reinstate unsaved changes in a lower Parcel buffer.
+This is a crucial feature that will allow for forms to rollback when requests fail.
+- Add merge mode to control how downward changes are accepted into `ParcelBoundary` components.
+This is required for rekey.
+- Add rekey, which enables changes via props to be merged into buffered changes (i.e. unsaved changes).
+This will allow multiple editors to alter the same piece of data simultaneously without overwriting.
+The ability to rebase unsaved changes onto updated data already exists, but rekey is required to make sense of incoming changes via props.
+- Add a hook into `useParcelBuffer` to save, reload and clear cached data.
+This can be used with `localStorage` or similar external storage mechanisms to retain and restore unsaved changes.